India's First Integrated Sleep, Circadian & Metabolic Health Program

 Poor sleep & circadian disruption are directly linked to

-DiabetesObesityHypertensionFatty Liver DiseaseHeart DiseaseDepressionCognitive DeclineCancer Risk
+DiabetesObesityHypertensionFatty Liver DiseaseHeart DiseaseDepressionCognitive DeclineCancer

 Poor sleep linked to diabetes and metabolic disease